harryjackson/cool/README.md

 does not mean you can use it like "var f = sin(foo);" ie namespaces are never polluted.

-\section Error Handling
+## Error Handling

 For the record I don't like Exceptions in Java/C++ etc. I prefer explicit error handling even though it peppers the code full of boiler plate.

 Interesting ways to implemetn error handling

 1. Result objects in place of normal return types.
+Rust and some others do this.
-2. Multiple return types
+2. Multiple return types like Go
 3. Code at the end of the function that gets called on error detection from any function called.

 Great read on Erlangs philosophy on errors.